coffeedoc/codo/README.md

 ## Acknowledgment

-- [Jeremy Ashkenas](https://github.com/jashkenas) for [CoffeeScript][], that little language that compiles into JavaScript and makes me enjoy JavaScript development.
+- [Jeremy Ashkenas](https://github.com/jashkenas) for [CoffeeScript](http://coffeescript.org/), that mighty language
+that compiles to JavaScript and makes me enjoy JavaScript development.
 - [Loren Segal](https://github.com/lsegal) for creating YARD and giving me the perfect documentation syntax for dynamic programming languages.